 Red Dead Online supports 32 players on a server at this time.
-Story missions are completed cooperatively, but in between each mission, you can travel the map solo and complete missions.
-You can instantly fast travel to five different areas across the map in free roam.
+Story missions can be completed cooperatively, but in between each mission, you can travel the map solo and participate in various tasks.
+You have the ability to fast-travel to numerous little towns across the map by using the signposts.

 Competitive multiplayer modes

 There are a ton of different competitive game modes to try out, with more planned for the future.
 Multiplayer playlists are accessible in the menu at any time.
 You can either join a Showdown Series, which supports up to 16 players, or Showdown Series Large, which expands the play area and accommodates up to 32 players.
 Here are some of the game modes you can participate in: